What is HCAP?

 - set up homemaking services with the vendor

-- assist consumers with information and referral as needed to advance independent living goals.
+- assist participants with information and referral as needed to advance independent living goals.

 Who is the Provider?